mathismahaux/express-rest-app/README.md

 `npm install express` (Installs the Express package in the project)

 ### 4. Start the server
 Enter the command `node server.js` in the terminal.
+You should see `Server running on port 8000` displayed in the terminal.

 ### 5. Test the api
 Use the Thunder Client extension in VS Code to test the different endpoints.